Maarc/csa/README.md

 csa --help-long
 ```

 To simplify usage, `csa` has a default mode of `analyze`, since that is it most frequently used.
-Typically, you point `csa` to a directory that contains sub-directories, each containing one application. `csa` considers this directory of sub-directories a portfilio.
-To tell `csa` to process the directory as a portfolio of applications, we use the`-p` flag on the command-line
+Typically, you point `csa` to a directory that contains sub-directories, each containing one application. `csa` considers this directory of sub-directories a portfolio.
+To tell `csa` to process the directory as a portfolio of applications, we use the `-p` flag on the command-line

 ```bash
 csa -p <directory of application code>
 ```

 `csa` will process all the subdirectories as applications and write the results to the console.
 Look in the directory where `csa` was copied to and you'll see a file, `csa.db`.
-This is a SQLite database full of it findings.
+This is a SQLite database full of its findings.

 To see the results of the analysis, you'll need to call `csa` one more time and launch the browser-based user interface: